mireiagasco/OnlineChatApplication_SD/README.md

 ### Group Chats
 The group chats are implemented using RabbitMQ, and they allow you to either connect or subscribe to a group chat.
 Subscribing only allows you to receive messages, while connecting allows you to send messages too, which is managed by the UI settings.
 Moreover, once you select the type of chat you want, you can also select if you want it to be persistent or transient.
-The persistent version will allow new clients that connect later on to receive all the messages sent from the begining of the chat's existence.
+The persistent version will allow new clients that connect later to receive all the messages sent from the beginning of the chat's existence.
 This is achieved creating a history queue that will store all messages sent to persistent chats, and every time a new client connects, it will check that queue and read the messages that were sent to the chat before its arrival.